-- 1 some words which are countable in some other languages are uncountable in English (e.g.: advice, information, management, news);

-- 2 some words can be used in two different ways one countable, one uncountable (e.g.: business, glass, hair, medicine, paper, time, work);
+- 1) some words can be used in two different ways one countable, one uncountable (e.g.: business, glass, hair, medicine, paper, time, work);

-- 3 collective nouns can take singular and plural verbs (e.g.: bank, board, committee, firm, government, management, people, staff, team, etc.);
+- 2) collective nouns can take singular and plural verbs (e.g.: bank, board, committee, firm, government, management, people, staff, team, etc.)1;

-- 4 to make countable quantities of uncountable nouns you can:
+- 3) to quantify uncountable nouns, i.e. to make countable quantities of uncountable nouns you can:

-- a. use an adequate periphrasis, i.e. the formula "a/an + C-noun + of U-noun" as in the following examples:
+- a) use an adequate periphrasis, i.e. the formula "a/an + C-noun + of + U-noun" as in the following examples:

 - five litres of water;

 - two bottles of wine;

 - twenty euros of fuel;

 - six phials of blood;

 - a piece of information;

 - an item of news;

 - a word of advice;

 - a body of evidence;

 - a type of accommodation;

 - an article of luggage;

 - a bit of trouble;

-- four items of reasearch;
+- four items of research;

 - six processes of outsourcing;

 - a source of finance;

 - ten books of economics;

 - three exercises of maths;

 - two laws of physics;

-&lt;sup>1 Remember that with collective nouns, AmE usually uses singular verbs, whereas BrE usually uses plural verbs.
+1 Remember that with collective nouns, AmE usually uses singular verbs, whereas BrE usually uses plural verbs.

-© 2024 by Vaccarelli F., F. Rosati - DISCLAIMER: Please note that this is copyrighted material, those who access this page are permitted only to download the material for personal use.
+^{© 2025} by Vaccarelli F., F. Rosati - DISCLAIMER: Please note that this is copyrighted material, those who access this page are permitted only to download the material for personal use.